pushkin-consortium/pushkin/docs-gitbook/developers/getting-started-on-development.md

 Now you should be able to run `pushkin prep` and `pushkin start`.
 When you make changes to pushkin-client, you'll need to:

 1. Go to the root directory of your dev version of pushkin-client.
-2. Run `yarn build; yalc publish`.
-3. Go to the pushkin/front-end directory in your site folder.
-4. Run `yalc update pushkin-client`.
-5. Go to each experiment's 'web page' directory.
-6. Run `yalc update pushkin-client` for each experiment.
+2. Run `yarn build; yalc push`. `yalc push` will update your locally published version of pushkin-client and push the changes wherever the package is being used.
+This saves you the hassle of running `yalc update` in the multiple directories in which you ran `yalc add`.